rjdekker/MHI2MQTT/README.md

 ## Notes
 ### Details about the communication protocol
-* Low-level SPI protocol exchanging frames of 20 bytes/bit fields using LSB first, 8 bits/transfer, clock is high when inactive (CPOL=1), data is valid on clock trailing edge (CPHA=1).
+* <b>Low-level SPI protocol</b> exchanging frames of 20 bytes/bit fields using LSB first, 8 bits/transfer, clock is high when inactive (CPOL=1), data is valid on clock trailing edge (CPHA=1).
 Timing details of 20-byte SPI frames: 1 byte ~0.5 msec; 20-byte SPIframe ~10 msec; pause between two frames ~30 msec.
 Time between the start of 2 consecutive frames is ~40 msec (~25 Hz).
-* High-level SPI protocol where master (MHI) and slave (Arduino) exchange a repetitive pattern of special bit settings in bit fields 10, 13-16 and 18.
+* <b>High-level SPI protocol</b> where master (MHI) and slave (Arduino) exchange a repetitive pattern of special bit settings in bit fields 10, 13-16 and 18.
 In contrast to the low-level SPI protocol, the SPI slave now functions as a 'master' and generates what appears to be its own low frequency clock (~0.5 Hz) by toggling bit 3 of bit field 18 every 24 SPI frames.
 All bidirectional changes in values are synchronous to this 'clock', with few exceptions such as the room temperature in bit field 7.
 To successfully connect, a sequence of 3 repeating SPI frame variants should be send to the MHI.
 If correct, the MHI will respond by sending its own frame variations to acknowledge a valid SPI connection (?).
 Possibly, the frame variations send back by the MHI identify the unit type and can be used by the controller to make unit-specific functions available.